dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 ## Conclusion

-The summarization of the "cultural slaps" and their consequences, just materialized while finishing this post.
+The summarization of the "Culture shocks" and their consequences, materialized while finishing this post.
 It seemed to me that coming to UK, I would get to an alternative version of the States, while I landed into a different European country, but European nevertheless.
 After years I made the decision to make it my country and live here, but still have not fully recovered from the initial shock.

 Instead of embracing capitalism ala Adam Smith and building products and services for the many, altering the status quo as we (UK) did in the industrial revolution, we (UK) prefer to serve the existing state of affairs (as discussed in "(Business Relationships)[/posts/2015-02-01-relationships]")... as introvert Europeans do.